Dedicated to all the groups and people who were part of the West Midlands music scene in the 1960s.

 Some of the bands listed in the MAIN INDEX (such as the ones mentioned above) will be well known to most music fans and much information can be found about them, but for many of the others, little is known although they were still very much a part of the scene from which a lot of famous names have emerged.
 With this in mind, I encourage anyone who was a part of the West Midlands music scene in the 1960s or even an observer or interested researcher like myself, to e-mail me at: firstname.lastname@example.org if you have stories or information you would like to share in order to help set the record straight.

-The West Midlands music scene during the 1960s was much different than it is today.
+The West Midlands music scene during the 1960s was very different from today.
 Before discos took over in the 1970s, live music ruled.
 There were so many venues (pubs, clubs, dance halls) where bands could play so bookings (gigs) were plentiful.
 These days, a good band might have difficulty finding one gig a week but in the 1960s groups could play almost every night if they wanted to.
 In fact it was commonplace for a group to play two or even three gigs - each at a different venue - all on the same night!

 www.brumbeat.net should be regarded as a "work in progress" and will be updated periodically.